This project is supported by L'OCCITANE en Provence NA.

 In 2018, extensive areas of California's forests were consumed by devastating fires, resulting in the destruction of habitats for local animal species and recreational areas accessible to the public, including fishing spots.
 Urgent intervention was necessary to facilitate the reforestation of these areas.
 Watershed restoration is particularly crucial for California due to the state's already limited water supply.
 Planting trees in these locations enhances carbon sequestration, providing benefits for humanity.

-Before this event, the Rim Fire of 2013 devastated over 90,000 acres of land in California, making it one of the largest natural disasters of the decade in the state.
-Declared on August 17, 2013, in the Stanislaus National Forest, the fire lasted for over two months, destroying vast swathes of wooded areas.
+Before this event, the 2013 Rim Fire devastated over 90,000 acres of land in California, making it one of the largest natural disasters of the decade in the state.
 This catastrophe had a devastating impact on local biodiversity and ecosystem health, requiring considerable restoration efforts to restore both the structure of the old-growth forest and the open canopy.
 By planting trees on these devastated lands, it is possible to contribute to carbon sequestration and ecosystem revitalization, offering significant benefits for both humanity and the environment.

 Supported Project

-In 2023-2024, the US subsidiary of L'OCCITANE en Provence supports the reforestation project in California, led by One Tree Planted unfolding in two distinct phases.
+In 2023-2024, L'OCCITANE en Provence NA supports the reforestation project in California, led by One Tree Planted in two distinct areas.

 Some Figures